AzethMeron/VirtualDirectory/README.md

   verbose = True, # whether object should print progress as dataset is loading (True) or not (False).
 Defaults to True load_to_memory = True, # whether entire dataset should be loaded into RAM (True) or not (False).
 Defaults to False min_subdir_num=100, # minimal amount of subdirectories used to store data.
-Defaults to 100 serializer = PickleSerializer(), # Serializer used for .vdd files.
+Defaults to 100 save_on_destruction = False, # Whether state of memory should be saved automatically when object of VirtualDirectory is removed - it's known to bug out and raise exceptions serializer = PickleSerializer(), # Serializer used for .vdd files.
 Python dictionary is serialized, then compressed and saved onto drive compressor = ZlibCompressor(), # Compressor used for .vdd files.
 Python dictionary is serialized, then compressed and saved onto drive seed = None # Seed for random number generated contained within VirtualDirectory.
 I've no idea why anyone would want to set it to any specific value